emilybrooks/emilybrooks.github.io/tms.md

 Yashiro Killing Edge, Wind Anklet

 --------------------------------------------------
-Note: Don't use charged heatwaves in order to get more 5-star prestiege
+Note: Don't use charged heatwaves in order to get more 5-star prestige

 r1
 Itsuki strike a pose